dougeby/IntuneDocs/intune/windows-update-settings.md

 - **Auto install and restart at maintenance time** - Updates download automatically and then install during Automatic Maintenance when the device isn't in use or running on battery power.
 When restart is required, the device restarts when not being used.
 (This is the default for unmanaged devices.)

   This option can restart a device automatically after the update installs.
-Use of the **Active hours** settings are not described in Windows Update settings but are used by Intune to define a period during which the automatic restarts are blocked:
+Use of the **Active hours** settings aren't described in Windows Update settings but are used by Intune to define a period during which the automatic restarts are blocked:

   - **Active hours start**: Specify a start time for suppressing restarts due to update installations.
     **Windows reference documentation**:  [Update/ActiveHoursStart](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-update#update-activehoursstart)